ShaunRain/flutter_tindercard/README.md

 5. Use `CardController` to trigger swap from outside.
 Init a CardController as param for widget, and invoke method `triggerLeft/Right` of your `CardController` to trigger swipe!

+6. Use `CardDragUpdateCallback` to get swiping card's detail.

 ## Example
 [See Here](./example/example.dart)